Faculty & Staff

 Teacher – Advanced Levels & Boys Ballet

-Chihwan Kim holds an MA in Dance Theater from Kookmin University in South Korea.
-Kim specializes in the Vaganova technique, which he has taught throughout the United States and South Korea.
-Chihwan Kim is an ABT certified teacher, who has successfully completed the ABT Teacher Training Intensive in levels pre-primary through level 3 of the ABT National Training Curriculum.
-As a professional ballet dancer, Kim has performed with many companies, including the GwangJu City Ballet Company as a principal, where he performed leading roles in the entire classical repertoire.
-He also performed as a guest artist with the Korean National Ballet on several occasions.
-Kim received his training at the GITIS Russian University of Theater Arts in Moscow with Ilia Anatolivitch Migachev.
-Upon completing his training, he went on to win a gold medal in the International Ballet Competition in South Korea.
+Chihwan Kim holds a Master in Fine Arts for Dance Theater from Kookmin University in South Korea.
+Kim specializes in the Vaganova technique, which he has taught throughout the United States and Korea.
+Chihwan Kim is an ABT® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Pre-Primary through Level 3 of the ABT® National Training Curriculum.
+As a professional ballet dancer, Kim has performed with many companies, including the Gwangju City Ballet Company as a principal dancer, where he performed leading roles in the entire classical repertoire.
+He also performed internationally as a guest artist with several companies.
+Kim received his training at GITIS Korea as well as the GITIS Russian Institute of Theatre Arts in Moscow, under master teacher Illia Anatolivitch Migachev.
+Upon completing his training, he went on to win a gold medal in the International ballet Competition in South Korea.

 Teacher – Intermediate Ballet